DenDrummer/RealmsEdge/README.md

 Always make sure to download the correct version.
 For example on CurseForge you'll see 2 download buttons.
 The one at the top will be the latest version, while the other one, which'll also have an actual download icon, will be for the version you're looking at, but the latest version isn't always the version used on the server.
+Newer versions might still be compatible, but can't always be guaranteed
 tldr: always use the download button with the icon on CurseForge.

 Requirements for these mods will be listed with them, as well which mods require them.
 This is so if you want to play alone with a modified modlist or make your own server, you'll have the required information easily at hand.